KrisKennaway/ii-pix/README.md

 We can deal with this by looking ahead N pixels (8 by default) for each image position (x,y), and computing the effect of choosing all 2^N combinations of these N-pixel states on the dithered source image.

 Specifically, for a fixed choice of one of these N pixel sequences, we tentatively perform the error diffusion as normal on a copy of the image, and compute the total mean squared distance from the (fixed) N-pixel sequence to the error-diffused source image.
-For the perceptual colour distance metric we use [CIE2000 delta-E](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000).
+To compute the perceptual difference between colours we convert to the perceptually uniform [CAM16-UCS](https://en.wikipedia.org/wiki/Color_appearance_model#CAM16) colour space in which perceptual distance is Euclidean.

 Finally, we pick the N-pixel sequence with the lowest total error, and select the first pixel of this N-pixel sequence for position (x,y).
 We then perform error diffusion as usual for this single pixel, and proceed to x+1.